charlesfu4/-Algorithm_II_Princeton/README.md

 # Algorithm_II_Princeton
 ## Week1 Reflection: WordNet (100/100)

-* DataStructer to store the synsets id and noun is essential for both method operation and time efficiency:
+* DataStructure to store the synsets id and noun is essential for both method operation and time efficiency:
   - First, I tried SymbolTable which implements TreeMap to store `<id, SET<noun>>`.
 This data structure will encounter problems in distance method, since we have to loop through every entry to find the nouns.
 Therefore, I reversed two elements as `<noun, SET<id>>`.
 The problem was solved.
   - Second, for the method ancestor, the required return variable is noun instead of integer.
 Therefore, the data structue above is inconvenient in returning the original string in the synset.
 I created a SymbolTable data structure to store `<id, nouns>` to solve this problem.
   - Third, I realize though SymbolTable provide logrithmic operation in several method.
 We do not need comparison-based operation on the data structure storing the synsets at all.
 Therefore, I decided to replace SymbolTable with LinearProbingHashST and SET to HashSet to push forward the time efficiency to constant.